shajeebtm/iTunes-AppleScripts/Docs/CopyToPlayOrder.md

 - On completion a dialog box shows 'Completed !'
 - Any error, debugging information will be shown on terminal

+Pre-requisites:
-Pre-requisites : This script need access to system events to get status of music device.
+1. This script need access to system events to get status of music device.
 Please follow below steps to allow your script to get correct access
 - Goto system preferences
 - Click on Privacy tab
 - Choose Accessibility on the left panel, now you see 'Allow the apps below to control your computer'
 - Click on + button , type terminal on the finder window, choose 'Terminal.app' , click on Open button

+1. /opt/local/bin/cliclick
 ## It is important to leave ITunes window and Mac untouched while this script runs.